Oklahoma once again denies death row inmate Richard Glossip’s appeal for new trial

 Allies point to issues in the case like the lack of physical or witness evidence tying Glossip to Van Treese’s brutal murder.

-Jurors also never knew of police’s aggressive and arguably coercive interrogation of Sneed, who fellow inmates said later bragged about committing the crime fo his own volition, not, as police argue, at the behest of Glossip.
+Jurors also never knew of the police’s aggressive and arguably coercive interrogation of Sneed, who fellow inmates said later bragged about committing the crime of his own volition, not, as police argue, at the behest of Glossip.

 Sneed, the primary source of evidence in the state’s case, has appeared to ponder changing his conviction at various points, writing to his lawyers in 2003, “Parts of me are curious that if I chose to do this again, do I have the choice of re-canting my testimony at any time during my life, or anything like that.”